 The signup and set process are easy and it took me only 7 minutes to complete all the steps.
 To get started, go to their free mail signup page here and enter your domain email address.

 Click on Add domain and on next page, fill up the sign-up form.
 You can add any email address (For example here I added “admin”), you can use your name or anything else.
 You can always add 9 more email accounts in the free plan.

-On the next page you will get confirmation for your sign up for free lite plan.
+On the next page, you will get a confirmation for your sign up for the free lite plan.
 Here is a screenshot of my confirmation page:

 Verifying Domain ownership on ZohoMail:

 Click on “Proceed to verify domain ownership” and you will be taken to the page to verify domain ownership.
 They have three options for now “CNAME, TXT and HTML file upload“.
 HTML method is the simplest as you just need to download and upload a file to your root-server.
 Moreover, HTML verification is the fastest.

 You can use cPanel FTP manager or use FileZilla on the desktop to connect to your web-server.
 Here is a guide to learn using FileZilla FTP.
 Once you have verified your domain using any of the three methods, you will get a success message like below and you need to continue with business email setup.

 Update MX record to complete Zoho business Email setup:

 One important step which you need to do to enable your business email is by updating the MX record.
 Click on Change MX record and it will show you what MX record you need to use to enable it on your website.
 In this case my above site is hosted on Hostgator, so I will simply login to my Hostgator cPanel, click on MX entry under mail section and select domain name on the next page.
 Now all you need to do is to add the MX record shown on the Zoho domain email configuration page.